 Who offers the best value on the Optus network?

-If you’re after a new phone plan on the Optus network, there truly is a huge selection of great value offers to choose from.
+If you’re after the best mobile plans using the Optus network, there truly is a huge selection of great value offers to choose from.
 This article doesn’t include all of the plans available from all providers, so there are even more plans available for you to choose from.